felicity-borg/BatchSparkScoringPredictiveMaintenance/README.md

-# Batch scoring of Spark machine learning models
+# Build a Spark Machine Learning Model for Predicive Maintenance using Azure Databricks and Azure Machine Learning

 ## Overview